L5R LCG's Third Cycle

 The Inheritance Cycle is the third cycle for the Legend of the Five Rings Living Card Game (L5R LCG).
 Cycles consist of 6 Dynasty Packs, each containing 22 new cards.
 As with previous L5R LCG expansions, each pack contains all the copies of the cards you will need (either 1 for unique or 3 copies of all other cards) so multiple purchases aren't required.

-In this article, we're going to look at our favourite cards from each Dynasty Pack and we make no apologies for the amount of Scorpion love we have, we got some great cards this cycle.
+In this article, we're going to look at our favorite cards from each Dynasty Pack and we make no apologies for the amount of Scorpion love we have, we got some great cards this cycle.
 The cards we discuss aren't necessarily the best cards from each pack, just our favorites.

 For The Empire